Why I’m running for State Representative in the 49th District

 It’s time to represent the people’s interests.
 I’m going to Springfield to take on the politicians in power who have bankrupted our state and failed our families.
 It’s time we hold our elected officials accountable for their actions.

-Illinois has the nation’s highest property tax rates and are increasing faster than families have the ability to pay for them.
+Illinois has one of the nation’s highest property tax rates and is increasing faster than families have the ability to pay for them.
 As I knock on doors and hear from residents in the district, the overwhelming complaint I hear is how high property taxes are burdening hard working taxpayers and forcing families to leave the state.
 It’s time to get serious about reforming state government.

-As a DuPage County Board Member, I have voted to cut the county budget by $36.5M saving taxpayers an estimated $110M through shared service, joint procurement, and consolidation.
+As a DuPage County Board Member, I have voted to cut the county budget by $36.5M saving taxpayers an estimated $110M through shared services, joint procurement, and consolidation.

 That’s how you balance a budget – by cutting spending and reforming how government operates.
 I will bring these same types of reform to Springfield along with the courage, experience, and leadership to implement them.